 In addition to considering the impact of environmental change on existing work, the Sustainability Board (the “Board”) fosters the development of actuarial involvement in new areas of environmental work as well as those that support the Sustainable Development Goals, for example:

 - advising the government and energy generators on long term energy projections

 - advising the nuclear industry on funding for long term decommissioning and waste disposal

 - wider risks to business due to environmental change and regulation

 - the potential insurance costs for carbon capture and storage

 This is a key part of the work of the Board.

 The Board is a senior, member-led committee of volunteer actuaries drawn from a variety of existing practice areas.
 It advises the IFoA on sustainability issues, including Climate-related risks and is a source of expertise within the profession on such matters.
 It supports and promotes the interests of members in accordance with the profession’s strategic objectives.
-The Board has oversight of the Sustainability Research Committee & CPD Committee which co-ordinates its research and CPD activities.
+The Board has oversight of the Sustainability Research Committee and Thought Leadership Sub-committee which co-ordinates its research and CPD activities.
 Until July 2020, the Sustainability Board was known as the Resource and Environment Board.

 Many environmental issues have a global impact and the Sustainability Board is keen to work with IFoA members across the world.
 It also supports the work of the International Actuarial Association Resource and Environment Working Group.

 The Sustainability Board builds on the work conducted by the former Resource and Environment Member Interest Group (MIG).
 The research and activities that were undertaken by the MIG are now conducted by the Resource and Environment Board.
 The Board supports a number of working parties, the Sustainable Development Goals MIG, and it is the Practice Board sponsor of the IFoA’s Financial Systems Innovation Centre (FinSTIC).